Toronto CityPASS Review: Can It Help You Save Money?

 Skip the Line – The biggest downside to sightseeing (besides the expense) is waiting around in long lines.
 The Toronto CityPASS saves you time and money by letting you skip the ticket line at most of the attractions.

 No Need to Rush – One of the nice things about the Toronto CityPASS is that it’s valid for nine days, meaning there’s no need to rush.
-You can spread out your five attractions and enjoy them at your leisure.
+You can spread out your sightseeing and enjoy all five attractions at your leisure.

 Mobile Tickets – I like that the Toronto CityPASS offers mobile tickets.
 When purchasing online, your tickets will be emailed to you.
 You can then store and use them on your smartphone for ultimate convenience or print them off if you prefer a hard copy.

 Varied Selection – The Toronto CityPASS is small but mighty, packing a lot of variety into its six attractions.
-You’ve got a landmark skyscraper, a major museum, an aquarium, a castle, and your choice of a zoo or science centre.
+You’ve got a landmark tower, a major museum, a castle, a zoo, a science center, and a cruise.
 It’s a well-rounded sample of what Toronto has to offer.

 Save Time With the Toronto CityPASS – Get the Toronto CityPASS and fast-track your way into the best sights in town!
 Just skip that line and go right in.
 Get your Toronto CityPASS here.

-The Toronto CityPASS offers access to 5 of Toronto’s major tourist attractions for 39% less than you’d pay at the gate.
-If that sounds like a good deal, it’s because it is.
+The Toronto CityPASS offers allows you to visit some of Toronto’s major tourist attractions for 42% less than you’d pay at the gate.
+If that sounds like a good deal, that is because it is.

 However, there are some drawbacks worth mentioning.